s-rowland/bne_draft/package_requirements/README.txt

 nngeo: unavailable on conda. need to ask Gus for a workaround or clone its source repository...

+dlnm, prism, tidycensus: unavailable on conda. prism and tidycensus have datasets Sebastian is using for personal analysis, so maybe just download the data from them locally and upload to server? dlnm we probably won't need anytime soon...

 --------------------------------------------------------------------------------

 6. (FOR LAWRENCE ONLY) INSTRUCTIONS TO CREATE THE BNER.yml FILE FROM R_env